Welcome to the Dome Asylum!

 The pool is the home to several goldfish (large and small).
 Water lilies provide cover for the fish and help maintain the natural pool ecosystem.
 Dragonflies love them too.

 The hot tub is available by request with advance notice.
 We’ll give you a quick lesson, if possible.
 It takes a little work to get it going, and it’s probably easier if we do it for you.
-(Not available during pandemic.)
+(Not available during pandemic according to CA's Safe Reopening Guidelines.)

 We are laid-back, friendly and welcoming.
 We hope our guests are the same.
 There are only a couple of rules...

 No tobacco smoking in the house.
-Please smoke outside, use the provided ashtrays and leave them as clean as you found them.
+Please smoke outside, use the provided ashtrays, NOT our potted plants, and empty ashtrays into the trash.
+Thank you.

 Arrival & Departure